 3. Green Tea

-Yet another superfood rich in omega-3 fatty acids, avocados are one of the most highly rated fruits that are recommended to be added to your diet.
-Avocados have a similar compound to olive oil which means it’s very rich in monounsaturated fats.
-Helping to reduce inflammation, avocados can help your body in multiple ways.
-It reduces your risk of attaining medical conditions such as cholesterol, heart disease, diabetes and metabolic syndrome – and that is just a portion of its benefits!
+Yet another superfood rich in omega-3 fatty acids, avocados are a highly rated fruit that is recommended for well-balanced meals.
+These green fruits have a similar compound to olive oil, in which it is rich in monounsaturated fats.
+Helping to reduce inflammation, avocados can help your body in more ways than you can imagine.
+For a start, it reduces the risk of cholesterol, heart disease, diabetes and metabolic syndrome.

 7. Sweet Potato